mbeggas/lab01-AdvDB/README.md

 ``` -->

-### Part 2: Example of Page format in bytes and bytes manipulation in python
+## Part 2: Bytes manipulation in python and Page Format Explained in Bytes

 To visualize the file in binary format, we can use the Hex Editor extension in VS Code.
 Here is an example of the page data, which starts from byte `0x0` to byte `0xFFF` (4095).